Before one can characterize

 sigmoidally weighted index was tested using NCLAN data.
 Lefohn

-of ozone differently than lower concentrations of an exposure
+concentrations of ozone differently than lower concentrations

 Based on evidence